serdarozturk/chainpoint-services/node-aggregator-service/README.md

 }
 ```

 For each leaf on the tree, the proof path to the merkle root is calculated and stored within the treeObject's proofData.proof array.
 These proof paths are prepeneded with the additional hash operation representing the earlier H1=SHA256(id|hash) calculation.
-The original hash_id and hash object message are appended for use during the finalize process.
+The original hash_id, hash, and hash object message are appended for use during the finalize process.

 Once all these fields are populated for this object, it is added to the TREES array to await finalizing.

 ## Data Out [finalize]
 This process is executed at the interval defined by the FINALIZE\_INTERVAL configuration parameter.
-The service will publish proof state information in persistent state object messages to a durable topic exchange within RabbitMQ.
-The routing key is defined by the RMQ\_WORK\_OUT\_ROUTING\_KEY configuration parameter.
+The service will publish proof state information and aggregation events in persistent state object messages to a durable topic exchange within RabbitMQ.
+The routing keys are defined by the RMQ\_WORK\_OUT\_STATE\_ROUTING\_KEY and RMQ\_WORK\_OUT\_CAL\_ROUTING\_KEY configuration parameters.

 The finalize method will loop through and process every treeData object ready for finalization in the TREES array.
 For each hash and proof in each tree, a proof state object message is constructed and queued for the proof state service to consume.